7hj4/login-page/README.md

 Warining : to use Please change your config.php to your database

-A login page is protected from ٍSQL injection vulnerability by using a function mysqli_real_escape_string
+A login page is protected from SQL injection vulnerability by using a function mysqli_real_escape_string

 ![Screenshot_2020-09-13 Screenshot](https://user-images.githubusercontent.com/54207974/93027067-50491600-f613-11ea-90fe-637c3c61784c.png)